Wwoof began in 1971 when British SUE COPPARD used the weekend to help workers and board and board at an organic farm in SUSSEX.

 developed quickly with the organisation adapting its systems to meet the needs of WWOOFers and hosts.
 It remains flexible and adaptable and continues to benefit greatly from enthusiastic grassroots input and feedback.
 Offers of help from members are actively encouraged.
 All suggestions are aired and discussed and many implemented.
 WWOOF's ethos is one of evolution and constant improvement.
 Now there are autonomous WWOOF organisations in many countries; all of whom have their own ways of organising themselves.
 However they all have similar aims.
 Hosts in countries without a national group are listed by WWOOF Independents.

-In the year 2000 the first International WWOOF conference was held with representatives from 15 countries.
+A MATURING ORGANISATION In the year 2000 the first International WWOOF conference was held with representatives from 15 countries.
 It was agreed to: Develop guidelines as to what is meant by being a WWOOFer, a WWOOF host and to go WWOOFing.
 Encourage and support emerging WWOOF organisations in developing countries.

-In the last few years many new WWOOF organisations have been created with the help and support of existing WWOOF groups so that in 2012 there are more than 50 WWOOF groups world wide.
+THE PRESENT In the last few years many new WWOOF organisations have been created with the help and support of existing WWOOF groups so that in 2012 there are more than 50 WWOOF groups world wide.
 When the demand for longer periods on farms occurred, the name was changed from "Working Weekends on Organic Farms" to "Willing Workers On Organic Farms".
 However the use of the word “work” in the title caused problems in some regions as the organisation became inappropriately connected with migrant work and viewed as a clandestine migrant worker organisation.
 As a result of this – and in recognition of the world wide nature of the organisation we have become "World Wide Opportunities On Organic Farms".
 This change of name was accepted at the meeting in the year 2000, though some WWOOF groups still prefer to use old versions of the name.
 By sharing the experience of countries that have successfully negotiated national recognition of WWOOF as a bone fide cultural exchange and learning experience it is hoped that national organisations still having problems with their immigration authorities will be able to influence change.

 The advantages of acting together on the world stage has become more and more important for WWOOF groups over the years and at another international meeting in Korea in 2011 it was agreed that a Federation of WWOOF Organisations (FOWO) should be formed.
 This vision should become a reality in 2013, when more than 50 WWOOF groups worldwide will become affiliated to the Federation.
 WWOOF is now recognised as having an important contribution to make in the wider organic world as it brings more and more people into direct contact with organic growers both independently and through other organisations who are trying to influence policy and consumer demand.
 Through its newsletters WWOOF organisations inform their members of organic news, views, jobs and training.
 WWOOF is still growing and 'to wwoof' has entered languages in its own right.
 WWOOFers have given 1000's of hours of help to organic growers and WWOOF hosts have given their time and experience to WWOOFers and opened the door to a way of living that continues to fundamentally change people's lives.